-After the closing of this offering, certain holders of shares of our common stock, including those shares of our common stock that will be issued upon conversion of our preferred stock in connection with this offering, will be entitled to certain rights with respect to registration of such shares under the Securities Act pursuant to the terms of an investor rights agreement.
+After the completion of this offering, certain holders of shares of our common stock, including those shares of our common stock that will be issued upon conversion of our preferred stock in connection with this offering, will be entitled to certain rights with respect to registration of such shares under the Securities Act pursuant to the terms of an investor rights agreement.
 These shares are collectively referred to herein as registrable securities.

 The investor rights agreement provides the holders of registrable securities with demand, piggyback and S-3 registration rights as described more fully below.
-As of December 31, 2019, after giving effect to the conversion of all outstanding shares of preferred stock into shares of our common stock in connection with the closing of this offering, there would have been an aggregate of 186,305,482 registrable securities that were entitled to these demand registration rights, an aggregate of 186,305,482 registrable securities that were entitled to these piggyback registration rights, and an aggregate of 186,305,482 registrable securities that were entitled to these S-3 registration rights.
-The number of registrable securities that were entitled to the piggyback registration rights and the S-3 registration rights as of December 31, 2019 includes 2,138,748 shares of Series C-1 convertible preferred stock issued in January and February 2020 upon the cash exercise of warrants that were outstanding as of December 31, 2019.
+As of December 31, 2019, after giving effect to the conversion of all outstanding shares of preferred stock into shares of our common stock in connection with the completion of this offering, there would have been an aggregate of 184,166,734 registrable securities that were entitled to these demand registration rights, an aggregate of 184,166,734 registrable securities that were entitled to these S-3 registration rights.
+The number of registrable securities that were entitled to the piggyback registration rights and the S-3 registration rights as of December 31, 2019 does not include shares of common stock issuable upon exercise of warrants, which were also entitled to such piggyback registration rights and the S-3 registration rights.